Last updated on May 13th, 2019 at 11:15 am.

 Budgets, budgets, budgets!
 It seems like they’re all the rage.
-People on Pinterest love budgets.
-So they must be an absolute necessity, right?
+You’ve probably scoured the internet trying to learn how to budget.
+They must be an absolute necessity, right?
 Hold on there – not so fast.

 In this post, I’m going to go why a budget may actually not be necessary.
 But first, some background.